RyanAugust/banister/README.md

 Simple implimentation of banister model solver with an emphasis on the ability to experiment with different load and "performance" metrics.

+## Execution

+1. Customize the `config.yaml` file to your spec. for the most part this means setting the load and performance metrics here.
+Load and performance metrics for now should be chosen based on the values made available in the `CheetahPyAnalytics` package such that aggregation is accurate.
+Later versions of this model will enable hot encoding of metric calculations such that you can define your own (ie bring your own metric philosophy).
+2. Run the `make_dataset` script by using `python src/data/make_dataset.py`.
+This will take your original activity level data from the `data/raw` dir and generate a file in the `processed` subdirectory, which is ready for model input.
+3. Run the `train_model` script by using `python src/models/train_model.py`.
+This will train the banister model using the processed data generated in step 2 and will output both the parameters of the model and (if set in the config) a plot of true versus predicted performance measures to give you an idea of the model's accuracy versus your own data.

 ## FAQ
 ___
 **What is a load metric and which one should I use?**